 We all have wants and needs.
-Needs are things we must have in order to live.
-Food and water are needs.
-Wants are things we enjoy but do not require.
-A toy is an example of a want.
+Needs are things we must have in order to live, such as food and water.
+Wants are things we enjoy but do not require, such as a skateboard or video game.
 Think about your biggest wants and their worth by completing the activity below.
-2. Choose the item from the list that you would most like to own.
+1. Make a list of six products you want but don't need.
+2. Choose the product from the list that you would most like to own.
 Circle it.
-3. Why do you want that item in particular?
+3. Why do you want that product in particular?
 Explain.
-4. How much does the item cost?
+4. How much does the product cost?